Alessine/Alessine/README.md

 <b>Hi, I’m Angela</b>

-I'm a fan of all things ✨ Data Viz ✨!
-I'm also continuously learning more about Data Science and creating fun projects to put my skills to use.
-You can reach me on LinkedIn.
+I'm currently working on the following projects:

+- a movie recommender app using a fasttext model, deployed via Streamlit and AWS.
+- #TidyTuesday visualizations, because they're fun! :smile:

+You can check out the repos for both of these just below. :point_down:

+Feel free to reach out on LinkedIn.

 <!---
 Alessine/Alessine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.